franke-hub/SDL/src/doc/cpp/pub_disp-disp.md

 All currently scheduled delay operations are posted with the CC_PURGE completion code.

-Subsequent delay operations restart the delay notification thread.
+Any subsequent delay operation restarts the delay notification thread.